herokazoo/work-progress-notification-gas/README.md

 # work-progress-notification-gas
-GAS for work progress notifications combined with Notion and Chatwork.
+GAS for work progress notifications combined with Notion API and Chatwork API.